neorack/Neoron/memlog/CodeConduct.md

 ## Testing

 - **Unit Tests:** Write comprehensive unit tests for all business logic and services.
-Isolate units of code and test their behavior in isolation.
+Isolate units of code and test their behavior in isolation. ✓
 - **Integration Tests:** Write integration tests to verify the interaction between different components (e.g., repositories and controllers).
-Use tools like Testcontainers to simulate external dependencies.
+Use tools like Testcontainers to simulate external dependencies. ✓
 - **Test Naming:** Use descriptive and meaningful names for tests.
-Test names should clearly indicate the scenario being tested.
+Test names should clearly indicate the scenario being tested. ✓
 - **Arrange-Act-Assert:** Follow the Arrange-Act-Assert pattern for writing tests.
-This pattern improves test readability and maintainability.
+This pattern improves test readability and maintainability. ✓
-- **Mocking:** Mock external dependencies (e.g., databases, external APIs) in unit tests to isolate the code under test.
+- **Mocking:** Mock external dependencies (e.g., databases, external APIs) in unit tests to isolate the code under test. ✓
+- **Edge Cases:** Include tests for edge cases, error conditions, and boundary scenarios. ✓
+- **Performance Tests:** Include tests for performance-critical paths and concurrent operations. ✓

 ## Git Workflow